gdslab/wheatcap/README.md

 ## Quick start
 ### Installation
-1. Clone this repository, and we'll call the directory that you cloned ${POSE_ROOT}.
+1. Clone this repository, and we'll call the directory that you cloned ${WheatCAP_ROOT}.
 2. Install dependencies:
    ```
    pip install -r requirements.txt